firebase/firebase-cpp-sdk/release_build_files/readme.md

     -   Firestore: Removed the deprecated `Firestore::RunTransaction(TransactionFunction*)` function.
 Please use the overload that takes a `std::function` argument instead.
+    -   Firestore: `FieldValue::Increment` functions are no longer guarded by the `INTERNAL_EXPERIMENTAL` macro.

 ### 8.2.0
 -   Changes